 1. Transition to Agroecology, why necessary?
 It is about to be or not to be for the world as a whole.
 It also gives some insights in what agroecology is and how good soil health management contributes to good food.

 2..
 Twenty sixexamples of best practices in closed loop farming, conservation agriculture, farming with nature, greening the deserts, sustainable value chains show us how we can make the change. they are the pioneers and frontrunners that we can easily follow, to together reach the Tipping Point..

 3. Transition, how it works and how to support it; what you can do as investor, politician, farmer, consumer. researcher.

 The YELLOW PAGES for AGROECOLOGY give an overview of all organisations in the world that work towards mainstreaming Agrocology, in various way.
 Those YELLOW PAGES are also accessible on issuu.com.
-An updated version will be downloadable from THIS site by the end of October.
+An updated version is downloadable from THIS site now!!!!.
 If you or your organisation are missing, please let me know on jelleke51 AT gmail.com, as I will add you to the YELLOW PAGES.

 Blog transition to agroecology

 This is a Link to Jelleke's blog